The forearm anatomy is complex due to the presence of three major neurovascular bundles. Pin placement should avoid these structures.

 In the distal radius use either the lateral or Lister’s tubercle entry point.

-The standard ulnar approach offers good exposure along the whole ulnar shaft.
-The length of the incision depends on the exposure needed.
+The anterior (Henry) approach offers good exposure of the whole length of the radius.
+The length of the incision depends on the extent of exposure needed.